DoronF3/School-Projects/Data Science/README.md

 3. **Review the Files:** You can review the PowerPoint presentation, Word document, and Jupyter Notebook to understand the project's content, findings, and codebase.

 4. **Interact with the Notebook:** If you want to interact with the Jupyter Notebook, ensure you have the required Python environment set up.
-You might need libraries such as Pandas, NumPy, Matplotlib, Seaborn, and any other dependencies used in the project.
+You will need libraries such as Pandas, NumPy, Matplotlib, Seaborn, and any other dependencies used in the project.
 You can install them using package managers like pip or conda.

 5. **Modify and Extend:** Feel free to modify the code, add more analysis, or adapt the project for your own purposes.
 You can also use this repository as a template for organizing your own data science projects.